Studley Royal Park: Combined estates

 On 22 December 1767, William Aislabie purchased the Fountains estate from John Messenger, combining the Studley and Fountains estates.

 In February 1768, the gardens were flooded, which resulted in repairs and renovations.
-Subsequently the reservoir was expanded from a two acre, to a three and a half acre capacity.
+Subsequently, the reservoir was expanded from a two-acre, to a three-and-a-half-acre capacity.
 This period also included the insertion of new garden buildings, such as the Green Arch and the White Seat.
 In addition, new water features were added to the south-east of the gardens.
 1768 also saw Robert Doe, on the instruction of Aislabie, begin to clear and stabilise the abbey ruins; work which continued until at least 1773.
 Part of this scheme of work included the demolition of the Lay Brothers' Cloister.
 It also included construction: the Gazebo was built under the east Window, which provided visitors with an elevated view of the nave.

 Anne Boleyn's Hill is first named as part of the gardens in 1771, where an antiquarian headless statue looked out on the valley.
 The statue moved and was restored to its location in 2004.
-The last mention of the Rotondo and the Coffin Lawn date to 1775, and it is likely the former was used to infill the latter.
-The canalisation of the Skell near the Abbey was undertaken in 1773, which used the river as a framing device for the view of the abbey from Anne Boleyn's Seat (constructed c.1789–91).
+The last mention of the Rotondo and the Coffin Lawn dates to 1775, and it is likely the former was used to infill the latter.
+The canalisation of the Skell near the Abbey was undertaken in 1773, which used the river as a framing device for the view of the abbey from Anne Boleyn's Seat (constructed c.
+1789–91).

-William also added ornamentation to parts of the ruins, adding detailing, but most significantly recreating the location of the high alter through the repositioning of medieval tiles found throughout the site.
+William also added ornamentation to parts of the ruins, adding detailing, but most significantly recreating the location of the high altar through the repositioning of medieval tiles found throughout the site.
 He also added planting to the cloister, in the form of shrubs and flowers.
 Greater security was also introduced to the abbey, with lockable doors and gates.
-However there was contemporary criticism of these changes, in particular from William Gilpin, who visited Studley on a tour of the north of England.
+However, there was contemporary criticism of these changes, in particular from William Gilpin, who visited Studley on a tour of the north of England.